ayman-wehbi/Nico-Studios/README.md

 - Search through the lyric files by Title

 #### HomeScreen
 The index screen of the app.
 This screen shows 5 cards.
 Two cards for pinning a song, one for the task list, and final two for the most recently created songs.
-This is paired with navigation bar that let's users travel between the three main screens: Home, Project, and Songs, along with a create screen that provides options to create a song or a project.
+This is paired with a navigation bar that lets users travel between the three main screens: Home, Project, and Songs, along with a Create screen that provides options to create a song or a project.

 #### Projects
 The projects screen contains cards of every project created in alphabetical order.
 Tapping on a project opens the screen to what the object contains.
 The way projects are structured are objects of objects, as opposed to an array of objects, as that would be ideal for a cloud-based approach eventually.